 (I know it’s a bit contradictory to the first point above about making your occasional dinners count, but there are Groupons for nice restaurants, too).

 This is not where you want to cut corners and save money.

 Servers work hard and depend on tips.

 So give a 20% tip if the service is good.

 Create Date Nights at Home

-Pick a movie or if you have kids, choose a fun family game to play after dinner.
+Pick a movie or choose a fun family game to play after dinner if you have kids.

 We choose a fun dish to cook (from recreating tapas like potato bravos and bruschetta to blackened fish tacos with cabbage slaw and even turkey meatballs with pasta…and more).

-Plus, you have leftovers for the next day which counts as another delicious meal.
+Plus, you have leftovers for the next day, which is another delicious meal.